Phil Gersh

-Phil Gersh (October 19, 1911 – May 10, 2004) was an American talent and literary agent, who established an agency known as The Gersh Agency (also known as TGA, or simply Gersh) in 1949, based in Beverly Hills, California and New York City, representing stars including Humphrey Bogart, David Niven and Richard Burton.
+Phil Gersh (October 19, 1911 – May 10, 2004) was an American talent and literary agent, who established an agency known as The Gersh Agency (also known as TGA, or simply Gersh) in 1949, based in Beverly Hills, California, and New York City, representing stars including Humphrey Bogart, David Niven and Richard Burton.
 He was considered one of the last links between Hollywood's Golden Age and today's corporate-owned movie business.

 Life and career

-Gersh was born in New York City to poor Russian Jewish immigrant parents, Ida and Louis Gershowitz.
-His parents owned a deli on 25th and 9th Avenue.
+Gersh was born in New York City to Russian Jewish immigrant parents, Ida and Louis Gershowitz.
+His parents owned a deli on 25th Street and 9th Avenue.
 When Gersh was 8 or 9 years old, his family moved to Washington Heights and opened a restaurant there.
 As a child Gersh hoped to become a baseball player, and used to sell peanuts outside baseball stadiums.

 Gersh moved to Los Angeles in the early-1930s to study at UCLA, graduating in 1934.
 He began working on a swing gang for Paramount Pictures, where his brother-in-law Sam Jaffe was an executive.
 When Jaffe left Paramount in 1936 to set up his own talent agency, Gersh moved with him to work as an office boy earning $15 a week.
 His first client as an agent was director Mark Robson, with whom he had been in a fraternity at UCLA some years before, and who was looking to move into directing from a job as an editor at RKO Pictures.
 Gersh subsequently signed other directors from the studio including Robert Wise, Richard Fleischer and Joseph Losey, thereby establishing a reputation as an effective spotter of directing talent.

 During World War II, Gersh saw active service, joining an anti-tank unit of the 3rd Infantry Division in North Africa and Italy for four months, before being transferred to Special Services, where he met Beatrice Aberle, his future wife.